 The import statement is a serious omission from the OMG specification, since without it, any attempt to align the Complete OCL constraints with external models relies on implementation-specific magic.
-The import statement is therefore an Eclipse OCL extension that is likely to be part of a future OCL specification revision.
+The import statement is therefore an extension that the Pivot-based Eclipse OCL prototypes for a future OCL specification revision.